Ringfad

+The Irish word rinn denotes a point of land, promontory, or small peninsula, and is commonly found in Irish place names.
+In County Down, it is frequently anglicised as Ring and may refer to either a coastal point or a promontory.
 The name refers to the broad peninsula adjoining Ardglass on the south and forming the eastern side of Coney Island Bay.
 The point of land at the end of the peninsula is known as Ringfad Point.